1.07 Law, Society and Politics in Comparative Perspective

-Overall, the course aims to develop skills at using theory and history to inform debates on contemporary challenges, such as multiculturalism, punishment, (illegal) downloading/streaming/file-sharing, and economic development.
+Overall, the course aims to develop skills at using theory and history to inform debates on contemporary challenges, such as multiculturalism, (illegal) downloading/streaming/file-sharing, squatting, and economic development.
 In addition to gaining substantive expertise in various socio- and politico-legal fields, students develop communicative competence through participatory exercises, and intercultural competence through discussion with other students.

 This course is designed for all students having an interest in social sciences – in particular, history, sociology or political science – or in law.
 It is conceived as an undergraduate class, but the variety of students taking this course typically ranges from first-year students to post-graduate students.
 This experiential diversity provides unique opportunities for students to learn from one another.

 No prior knowledge of law or of social science is required; the only prerequisite is an open mind.